paulog/basho_docs/source/riak/tutorials/little/operators.md

 ### Riaknostic

+You may recall that we skipped the `diag` command while looking through `riak-admin`, but it's time to circle back around.

 Riaknostic is a diagnostic tool for Riak, meant to run a suite of checks against an installation to discover potential problems.
 If it finds any, it also recommends potential resolutions.